Chapter III: Ljubljana

 Author and initiator of LERU paper on citizen science and universities (2016).

-Initiator and organisation of a Citizen Science Center in Zurich (ETH and University of Zurich).
+Initiator and organisation of a Citizen Science Center in Zurich (ETH and the University of Zurich).

 Author of a book chapter for ECSA (European Citizen Science Association) on citizen science at universities (2017).